Satnampanth: Satnami Revolt 1672

-The Satnami revolt occurred in the reign of the Moghul Emperor Aurungzeb.
-Many Hindus resented Aurungzeb’s strict Islamic policies-which included reviving the hated Islamic Jiziya tax (poll tax on non-Muslim subjects), banning music and art, and destroying Hindu temples.
-The revolt began in 1672 when a Moghul soldier killed a Satnami.
+The Satnami revolt occurred in the reign of the Moghul Emperor Aurangzeb.
+Many Hindus resented Aurangzeb’s strict Islamic policies-which included reviving the hated Islamic Jizya tax (poll tax on non-Muslim subjects), banning music and art, and destroying Hindu temples.
+The revolt began in 1672 when a Mughal soldier killed a Satnami.
 Other Satnamis took revenge on the Moghul soldier, and in turn the Moghul soldiers went about repressing the Satnamis.
 The result was that about 5,000 Satnamis were up in arms.
 They routed the Moghul troops situated in the town, drove away the Moghul administrators and set up their own administration in its place.
 The uprising gained the enthusiasm of Hindus in Agra and Ajmer also.
 Though totally lacking in weaponry and money, the Satnamis inflicted several defeats on the Moghul forces.
 The contemporary Moghul chronicler, Saqi Mustaid Khan, expressed amazement as to what came over this “destitute gang of goldsmiths, carpenters, sweepers and tanners and other… artisan castes that their conceited brains became so overclouded?
 Rebellious pride having found a place in their brains, their heads became too heavy for their shoulders.”
 This also shows the thinking of Muslim intelligentsia who regard them as untouchables.
 Amusingly, in contrast, Hindus have greatly respected the Satnamis throughout for their beliefs like prohibition of intoxicants and meat.
 The resentment of the Satnamis against the Moghul persecution meant that they even enacted revenge by destroying mosques in the area.
 It was only with great difficulty that any Muslim soldiers could be brought to face the Satnamis, such was the wrath of the Satnamis at the time.
 It was only when Aurungzeb himself took personal command and sent 10,000 troops with artillery that the Satnamis fell.
 They put up a brave defense.
 According to Saqi Mustaid Khan they believed that they were re-enacting scenes from the Mahabharata war.
 2,000 Satnamis were slain on the battlefield and many more were slain in pursuit.
 What followed was an attempt to slay every remaining member of the Satnamis, and destroy all their homes.
 The remnants of the Satnamis fled in all directions and for a long time were totally disorganized and leaderless.